 Some accounts claim that Tubman was the first female to lead troops during an armed engagement during the Civil War.
 More recent scholarly research seems to discredit that assertion.
-Nonetheless, there is no doubt that Tubman effectively aided the Union cause as a nurse, scout, and spy during the conflict.
+Nonetheless, there is no doubt that Tubman aided the Union cause as a nurse, scout, and spy during the conflict.
 Despite her loyal service, however, Tubman received neither pay nor a pension for her wartime contributions.

 Marriage to Nelson Davis

 Following the Civil War, Tubman returned to her home in Auburn, New York.
 After learning that her husband, John Tubman, had been murdered in Maryland during the conflict, Tubman felt free to remarry.
 On March 18, 1869, she wed former slave Nelson Davis (aka Nelson Charles), who was at least twenty years her junior.
-The pair first met in South Carolina where Nelson was serving with the 8th New York Regiment during the Civil War.
-Although their marriage produced no offspring, they did adopt a baby girl in 1874 who they named Gertie.
+The pair first met in South Carolina, where Nelson was serving with the 8th New York Regiment during the Civil War.
+Although their marriage produced no offspring, they adopted a baby girl in 1874 who they named Gertie.

 Financial Struggles and Personal Tragedies

-Despite Tubman’s public renown, personal and financial difficulties overshadowed much her life after the Civil War.
+Despite Tubman’s public renown, personal and financial difficulties overshadowed much of her life after the Civil War.
 By 1869, her situation was so dire that a group of her supporters, including William Seward, Frederick Douglass, and Wendell Phillips, sponsored the publication of Tubman’s biography written by her friend, Sarah H. Bradford.
 Wealthy donors, including Gerrit Smith, underwrote the cost of publishing the work entitled Scenes in the Life Of Harriet Tubman.
-Proceeds from the book provided Tubman with a short-term windfall of over $1,200, but did not resolve her long-term financial and personal struggles.
+Proceeds from the book provided Tubman with a short-term windfall of over $1,200 but did not resolve her long-term financial and personal struggles.

-In 1886, fire destroyed Tubman’s frame house in Auburn.
+In 1886, a fire destroyed Tubman’s frame house in Auburn.
 Bradford and other benefactors again came to Tubman’s rescue, publishing a second biography entitled Harriet Tubman, Moses of Her People.
 Proceeds from the book helped Tubman replace her incinerated home with a new brick structure which her husband, who was a bricklayer, helped construct.